leeib3041/Lets-Use-Python/Introduction/What_Is_Python.md

 Like other languages, Python has different versions too.
 Depending on what system you're on, you may or may not already have Python installed.
 For example, my Mac already came with Python 2.7.16 and Python 3.7.3.
 You can easily check by going into your terminal and typing:
 ```
-python --version #this prints "Python 2.7.16"
+# this prints "Python 2.7.16"
+python --version

 and/or

-python3 --version #this prints "Python 3.7.3"
+# this prints "Python 3.7.3"
+python3 --version
 ```
 If you don't have it installed, it may ask you to install it.
 Regardless, we want to install the latest version of Python so we'll walk through this part together (sort of).